RachelH2513/ResumeMaker/README.md

 * Add or update basic info
 * Add new education or choose from list to put into final resume
 * Add new experience or choose from list
-* Create editable resume according to above choice(s).
+* Create editable resume with above choice(s).
 ### To Do:
 * Add project and choose from list
 * Add skill or choose from list
+* Provide delete feature to each section
+* Improve page style